Asoumi97/biomedical-data-analysis/README.md

 6. Statistical evaluation and visualization of results.

-### Areas of work

-- Spatial transcriptomics
-- Bioinformatics
+## Technologies

 - Python
 - R
-- Data preprocessing
+- Spatial Transcriptomics
-- Cell type annotation
+- QuPath
-- Histology integration
+- Data Visualization
-- Statistical analysis
+- Statistical Analysis
-- Cell–cell communication analysis

 > Due to ongoing research and an upcoming publication, the original code, figures and datasets cannot be shared.